-- the existing link between the "first partial Newton equation" for elastic distortion fields and Einstein's Special Relativity: the first partial Newton equation allowing to find the elastic distortion fields associated with topological singularities will allow us to calculate the fields and energies associated with screw dislocations, edge dislocations, screw dislocation loops, edge dislocation loops and mixed dislocation loops, and to show that these fields are subject to a relativistic dynamic, which will lead us to discuss the "ether role" that the cosmological lattice plays with respect to topological singularities, as well as analogies and differences with Einstein's Special Relativity. - the link existing between Newton's second partial equation for fields of expansion perturbations and Einstein's General Relativity as well as Quantum Physics: Newton's second partial equation allowing to find associated volume expansion perturbations is very important too.
-Indeed, we will see that this, in its static form applied to macroscopic clusters of singularities, allows to find the gravitational effects, and to discuss the analogies and differences of our theory with Newton's Gravitation, General Relativity of Einstein and Modern Cosmology of the Universe.
-Then we will also see that this partial equation, in its dynamic form applied to microscopic singularities, makes it possible to rediscover Quantum Physics, and to discuss the analogies and the differences with Schrödinger's equations, the concepts of fermions and bosons, the principles of Heisenberg's uncertainty and of Pauli's exclusion, and the notions of spin and magnetic moment of elementary particles.
+- the existing link between the "first partial Newton equation" for elastic distortion fields and Einstein's Special Relativity: the first partial Newton equation allowing to find the elastic distortion fields associated with topological singularities will allow us to calculate the fields and energies associated with screw dislocations, edge dislocations, screw dislocation loops, edge dislocation loops and mixed dislocation loops, and to show that these fields are subject to a relativistic dynamic, which will lead us to discuss the "ether role" that the cosmological lattice plays with respect to topological singularities, as well as analogies and differences with Einstein's Special Relativity.

+- the link between Newton's second partial equation for expansion perturbation fields and Einstein's General Relativity and Quantum Physics: Newton's second partial equation for finding the associated volume expansion perturbations is also very important.
+Indeed, we will see that this one, if applied to macroscopic clusters of singularities with a rather low mass density, leads to the existence of a static volume expansion field, which is deduced from Newton's second partial equation in its static form, and which allows to find the gravitational effects, and to discuss the analogies and differences of our theory with Newton's Gravitation, Einstein's General Relativity and the Modern Cosmology of the Universe.
+Then we will also see that this partial equation, if applied to microscopic singularities of high mass density, cannot present static solutions and must therefore be solved in its dynamic form, which allows us to find Quantum Physics, and to discuss the analogies and differences with Schrödinger's equations, the concepts of fermions and bosons, Heisenberg's uncertainty and Pauli's exclusion principles, and the notions of spin and magnetic moment of elementary particles.